jacksonrayhamilton/context-coloring/README.md

 *syntax* highlighting.
 Highlighting keywords can help one to detect spelling errors, and highlighting the content between quotation marks can alert one to unclosed string literals.
-But a [linter][] can also spot these errors, along with many others, and can be [seamlessly integrated via flycheck][].
+But a [linter][] can also spot these errors, along with many others, and can be [seamlessly integrated via flycheck][integration].

 ## Features